Madonna: 1984–1987: Like a Virgin, first marriage, True Blue, and Who's That Girl

-Madonna starred in the critically panned film Shanghai Surprise in 1986, for which she received her first Golden Raspberry Award for Worst Actress.
-She made her theatrical debut in a production of David Rabe's Goose and Tom-Tom; the film and play both co-starred Penn.
-The next year, Madonna was featured in the film Who's That Girl.
-She contributed four songs to its soundtrack, including the title track and "Causing a Commotion".
-Madonna embarked on the Who's That Girl World Tour in June 1987, which continued until September.
-It broke several attendance records, including over 130,000 people in a show near Paris, which was then a record for the highest-attended female concert of all time.
-Later that year, she released a remix album of past hits, You Can Dance, which reached number 14 on the Billboard 200.
-After a tumultuous two years' marriage, Madonna filed for divorce from Penn on December 4, 1987, but withdrew the petition a few weeks later.
+Madonna appeared in the film Shanghai Surprise (1986) alongside Penn, which was critically unsuccessful and earned her the Golden Raspberry Award for Worst Actress.
+She made her stage debut the same year in David Rabe's Goose and Tom-Tom, which also starred Penn.
+In 1987, she starred in the film Who's That Girl and contributed four songs to its soundtrack, including "Who's That Girl" and "Causing a Commotion", which peaked at numbers one and two on the Billboard Hot 100, respectively.
+In June, she embarked on the Who's That Girl World Tour, which broke several attendance records, including a performance near Paris attended by over 130,000 people—the highest for a female artist at the time.
+In 1987, she released You Can Dance, a remix album with reworked versions of songs from her earlier releases.
+After a turbulent two-year marriage, Madonna filed for divorce from Penn on December 4, 1987, though she later withdrew the petition.